robstave/Meowcards/cards/aws/ai/ai1.md

 ### Back

 **Correct Answer**: B
 Explanation: Data cataloging is used to organize and inventory data assets, as implied in Task Statement 5.1 under source citation and documenting data origins.
+It helps in ensuring data discoverability, understanding data lineage, and maintaining compliance with governance policies.
+By providing a centralized repository of metadata, data cataloging enables efficient data management and supports decision-making processes in AI systems.

 <!-- Card End -->
 <!-- Card Start -->